wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnectsync-operations.md

 <properties
-   pageTitle="Azure AD Connect sync: Operational tasks and considerations | Microsoft Azure" description="This topic describes operational tasks for Azure AD Connect sync and how to prepare for operating this component." services="active-directory" documentationCenter=""
+   pageTitle="Azure AD Connect sync: Operational tasks and considerations | Windows Azure" description="This topic describes operational tasks for Azure AD Connect sync and how to prepare for operating this component." services="active-directory" documentationCenter=""